obeyeater/ocd/README.md

 # Managing changes to tracked files

-When I log in to a system that I haven't worked on in a while, the first thing I do is run `ocd-restore`.
-Any time I make a config change, I run `ocd-backup`.
+When I log in to a system that I haven't worked on in a while, the first thing I do is run `ocd restore`.
+Any time I make a config change, I run `ocd backup`.

 *Note*: the actual dotfiles are linked to their counterparts in the local `~/.ocd` git branch, so there's no need to copy changes anywhere before committing.
-Just edit in place and run `ocd-backup`.
+Just edit in place and run `ocd backup`.

-There are also helper functions: `ocd-status` tells me if I'm behind the master, and `ocd-missing-pkgs` tells me if my installed packages differ from my basic preferences recorded in `~/.favpkgs` (for example, your `openbox` autostart may call programs that are not installed by default on a new system; `ocd-missing-pkgs` is just a very simple way to record these dependencies and make it easy to install them, e.g.: `sudo apt-get install $(ocd-missing-pkgs)`)
+There are also helper functions: `ocd status` tells me if I'm behind the master, and `ocd missing-pkgs` tells me if my installed packages differ from my basic preferences recorded in `~/.favpkgs` (for example, your `openbox` autostart may call programs that are not installed by default on a new system; `ocd missing-pkgs` is just a very simple way to record these dependencies and make it easy to install them, e.g.: `sudo apt-get install $(ocd missing-pkgs)`)

 Adding new files is just:
-  * `ocd-add <filename>`
+  * `ocd add <filename>`
-  * `ocd-backup`
+  * `ocd backup`

-Finally, you may also use `ocd-export filename.tar.gz` to create an archive with all your files.
+Finally, you may also use `ocd export filename.tar.gz` to create an archive with all your files.
 This is useful if you'd like to copy your files to another host where you don't want to use OCD.